freshcrate

 SCIP Integration โ€” Compiler-Grade Cross-References

-Tree-sitter gives SDL-MCP fast, syntax-level symbol extraction across 11 languages.
+Tree-sitter gives SDL-MCP fast, syntax-level symbol extraction across the supported TypeScript/JavaScript, Python, Go, Java, C#, C/C++, PHP, Rust, Kotlin, and Shell surface.
 SCIP (Source Code Intelligence Protocol) supplements this with compiler-grade cross-references from tools like scip-typescript, scip-go, and rust-analyzer.
 Generate a .scip index file, point SDL-MCP at it, and heuristic edges are upgraded to exact compiler-verified edges, external dependency symbols become first-class graph nodes, and new implements edges reveal interface/trait relationships that syntax analysis cannot discover.

 flowchart LR